Everyone knows about music royalties, performance royalties, and streaming services.

 You may also produce merchandise on your own as long as you have permission from the original artists to do so.

-After that, all you have to do is create a website to sell them.
+After that, all you have to do is create a website to sell products.

 2. Compose songs and sell them (licensing)